CheriPai/kaggle-digit-recognizer/README.md

 # kaggle-digit-recognizer
-Entry in the Kaggle competition, Digit Recognizer.
+Entry in the Kaggle competition Digit Recognizer.

 Uses a convolutional neural network to classify handwritten digits from the MNIST dataset.